-SDAC is responsible for responding to all queries from ClinicalTrials.gov during this process.
-To help address any queries from ClinicalTrials.gov during this process, SDAC enters the designated Network contact information in the Results Point of Contact fields of the ClinicalTrials.gov protocol record.
-The Network Contacts will communicate with the appropriate parties and respond to the query.
+SDAC is responsible for responding to all queries from ClinicalTrials.gov as the activities shown in Table 7-1 are completed.
+To help with this process, SDAC enters the designated Network contact information in the Results Point of Contact fields of the ClinicalTrials.gov protocol record.
+The Network contacts will communicate with the appropriate parties and respond to the query.